SummerPaX/MEL/Part_1_MEL_Prj_Counter_Overview.md

 ---

-### The pinout for the FPGA is as follows (the missing pin numbers can be found in the board schematics and are also printed on the board):
+### The pinout for the FPGA is as follows (the missing pin numbers can be found in the board schematics and are also printed on the board)

 | Port Name         | Pin | Feature                |
 |:-----------------:|:---:|:----------------------|